-Previously I was a postdoctoral researcher at IBM Research NY, working on methods to design experiments that would allow one to learn causal relations in a sample-efficient and intervention-efficient way.
-I received a PhD at the VU Amsterdam on learning causal relations jointly from different experimental settings, even with latent confounders and small samples.
-During Spring 2022, I was visiting the Simons Institute in Berkeley for a semester on Causality.
+Previously I was a Research Scientist at MIT-IBM Watson AI lab and a postdoctoral researcher at IBM Research NY, working on methods to design experiments that would allow one to learn causal relations in a sample-efficient and intervention-efficient way.
+I received a PhD at VU Amsterdam on learning causal relations jointly from different experimental settings, even with latent confounders and small samples.
+During my PhD, I interned at Google Zürich and NYC.
+Previously, I studied Computer Engineering at Politecnico di Milano and Torino and at the University of Trieste.

 Download my resumé .